apify/super-scraper/README.md

 ### Custom extraction rules

-TODO: This is used
+TODO: This relates to which service???

-You can specify a set of rules to scrape data from the target webpage.
-There are two ways how to create an extract rule: with shortened options or with full options.
+You can specify a set of rules to extract specific data from the target webpages.
+There are two ways how to create an extraction rule: with shortened options or with full options.

 #### Shortened options

 - value for the given key serves as a `selector`
 - using `@`, we can access attribute of the selected element

+##### Example:

 ```json
 {